twse/random-stuff/README.md

 6. View the Mozilla credits list to change the last updated date and edit/remove your entry.

 **GitHub web interface**
-1. Go to the `credits` directory in the `mozilla/community-data` repository, click the `names.csv` file and click the pencil at the top-right corner to edit it.
+1. Go to the `credits` directory in the `mozilla/community-data` repository, click the `names.csv` file and the pencil at the top-right corner to edit it.
 2. Edit or remove your entry.
 3. Enter any commit message or leave the default message as is.
 4. Use the default option which commits directly to `master`.